 Yes, you can still apply for HSC True Reward even if you have applied for any of our other early offer programs or alternative entry schemes.
 For more information about other early offer schemes, visit Schools Recommendation Scheme (SRS) or visit Application Pathways for more information about our alternative entry schemes.

 Your application for HSC True Reward is a direct application to Western Sydney University.
-You can still apply through UAC for courses that are not available through HSC True Reward, including courses at Western Sydney University and other universities.
+You can still apply through UAC for degrees that are not available through HSC True Reward, including degrees at Western Sydney University and other universities.

 You will receive a confirmation email from Western once you’ve submitted your application.
 You can log back in to check your application and preferences at any time.

 No, you receive one offer per round.
-However, you can change your preference after each round to be eligible for an offer to other courses.
+However, you can change your preference after each offer round is released to be eligible for an offer to other degrees.